trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 ###### Header compression

-The role of header compression:
+The role of header compression (HTTP/2):

   > _Header compression resulted in an ~88% reduction in the size of request headers and an ~85% reduction in the size of response headers.
 On the lower-bandwidth DSL link, in which the upload link is only 375 Kbps, request header compression in particular, led to significant page load time improvements for certain sites (i.e. those that issued large number of resource requests).
 We found a reduction of 45 - 1142 ms in page load time simply due to header compression._